MaskoFortwana/CyberArk-WebConnect/docs/Login-Implementation-Guide.md

-# ChromeConnect Login Implementation Guide
+# WebConnect Login Implementation Guide

-This guide provides technical implementation details and code examples for working with the ChromeConnect login detection and automation system.
+This guide provides technical implementation details and code examples for working with the WebConnect login detection and automation system.

 ## Architecture Overview

-The ChromeConnect login system uses a modular architecture with clear separation of concerns:
+The WebConnect login system uses a modular architecture with clear separation of concerns:

 ```
-ChromeConnectService
+WebConnectService
 ├── BrowserManager (Chrome lifecycle)
 ├── LoginDetector (Form detection)
 ├── CredentialManager (Credential entry)